 - I don’t follow a keto diet.
 I assume that knowing that you are burning fats it’s more important for those who are on a keto diet.
 The breathing measurements can be a very convenient way to know if you are in ketosis.

 - I didn’t follow the nutrition plan provided.
-Due to my knowledge in nutrition and social constrictions, I was not following the macros that Lumen provided me with.
-I think that this is more useful for newcomers that need the support or those who want to take their diet more seriously (due to weight loss or other reasons).
+Due to my knowledge of nutrition and social constrictions, I was not following the macros that Lumen provided me with.
+I think that this is more useful for newcomers that need support or those who want to take their diet more seriously (due to weight loss or other reasons).

 - Garmin – Lumen connection not working properly.
 Apparently, I’m not the only one, but the Garmin – Lumen integration was not working 100% (particularly on the Garmin end).